Brivan-26/r1cs-zk-go/README.md

 # WIP

 The following construction is not yet complete and is work-in-progress.
 Eventually, we will be there where we have a fully-working ZK construction.

 > Example and reasoning are inspired from my journey reading [ZK-Book](https://rareskills.io/zk-book)

 ## Step1: (Not so) ZK for R1CS

 It is so brilliant how far you can go in building zero-knowledge with just ECC points and pairings.
+This repository is an ongoing implementation of ZK construction and it supports any problem statement that can be written as a set of constraints (circuit).
+You only need to adapt the circuit matrices ($L$, $R$, $O$ in `main.go`).

 The code in [main.go](./main.go) is a (not so) zk code that proves the following statement:
 > I know a number `x` which is a solution for $x^3 + 5x + 5 = 155$

 We start first by building our arithmetic circuit in an R1CS format: